ibm-cloud-docs/watsonx-ai-saas-automation/support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for Watsonx AI SaaS
+# Getting help and support for watsonx AI SaaS
 {: #help-and-support}

-If you experience an issue or have questions when deploying Watsonx AI SaaS, you can use the following resources before you open a support case.
+If you experience an issue or have questions when deploying watsonx AI SaaS, you can use the following resources before you open a support case.
 {: shortdesc}

 * Review the [FAQs](/docs/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-faqs) in the deployment guide.